 Total BEAXST ==> Complete 90 day total body split training

-- Dumbbells are the best workout equipment available because they allow you to train athletically and they don’t take up much space, making them ideal for home training.
+- A pair of dumbbells is the best workout equipment available because they allow you to train athletically and they don’t take up much space, making them ideal for home training.

-- Dumbbells require you to work in three planes of motion, giving you additional benefits and challenge over a barbell.
+- The benefits of training with dumbbells are that they require you to work in three planes of motion, giving you additional benefits and challenge over barbells.

 - I’ve chosen my 8 favorite dumbbell exercises based on their ability to help you train more than one muscle group simultaneously and get more bang for your buck.